Inactivity-Triggered Safe Access Methods: LockoutGuard and LegacyLink

 Use Cases

-- Personal Asset Protection: Individuals can use LockoutGuard to recover access to cryptocurrency keys or documents if they forget credentials, and LegacyLink to pass assets to family members securely after prolonged inactivity.
+- Personal Asset Protection: Individuals can use LockoutGuard to recover access to cryptocurrency keys or documents if they lose access, and LegacyLink to prepare a trusted person for succession after prolonged inactivity.

-- Corporate Continuity: Businesses can configure LegacyLink to transfer access to critical records to successors after executive inactivity, ensuring operational continuity with robust security.
+- Corporate Continuity: Businesses can prepare a successor to recover access to critical records after executive inactivity.

 Why It Matters